DongXiao1983/kernel/kprobe.md

 ***kprobe
 kernel 3.6 in enabled.
 Can't implement in BCN.
 NO pacth, NO config
+ftrace